 coördinates licenses for theatrical works with Peermusic Classical

-maintains the symphonic & operatic works rental catalogue
+maintains the symphonic & operatic works for hire catalogue

-- monitors and forwards Emails sent to Daron and Gilda through their websites
+monitors and forwards Emails sent to Hagen and Lyons through their websites

 Why Burning Sled?